 6 - Appraiser - On time.
 Hate the idea of being late for things and will become stressed if running short on time.
 Will scramble if necessary.
 Might see this as a sign of disrespect and will become upset if other people think they are being rude.
 Likely be the person who shows up ridiculously early for certain events and will never be the person arriving late.
 Will try to keep track of the time accurately in their minds.

 7 - Promoter - Late.
 Struggle with time management and can become distracted rather easily.
 Do not show up late because they do not care about others feelings - simply struggle to pay attention to one simple task.
 Become distracted by so many things around them; will likely believe that less time has passed than it actually has.
 Last minute scrambles usually fail.
-Try to use a mix of charisma and bullshit to get out of sticky situations.
+Try to use a mix of charisma and bulltish to get out of sticky situations.

 8 - Counselor - Late.
 Can sometimes struggle to show up to things on time especially if they find something else they believe is more important.
 Will try very hard to be on time to certain events though, especially events for people they love.
 Become distracted by other things in their environment and sometimes struggle to manage their time properly yet dislike feeling like they let anyone down.